octo-technology/OpenTezos/docs/michelson/tutorial.md

 The Michelson language being part of the protocol is destined to change and thus many other features will be supported in the future bringing new possibilities like anonymity (with sappling techniques) or allowing stamping atomic information (with tickets).

-#### UNIT instruction

-The `UNIT` instruction pushes a `Unit` value on top of the stack.

-The `Unit` value represents no value.

-#### FAILWITH

-The `FAILWITH` instruction aborts the execution of the Michelson script by throwing an exception.

-The `FAILWITH` instruction consumes the top element of the stack as argument (usually a string message).
-The consumed element must be of a pushable type.
-It is allowed to throw an exception without message by pushing a `UNIT` value on top of the stack.

-The `FAIL` keyword has been provided as replacement for `UNIT; FAILWITH`.

-Actually, the `FAIL` keyword is not an instruction but a syntactic sugar (i.e. a "shortcut" instruction that combines many of language's basic instructions).

-A `FAILWITH` instruction provides a way to reject a transaction by stopping the execution of related instructions.